enseishugi/markdown-play/markdown-stuff.md

 If you noticed, there's a SHA-1 string corresponding to every commit.
 This quote is refering to that string.

 # Issue references within a repository
-> Any number that refers to an Issue or Pull REquest will be automatically converted into a link.
+> Any number that refers to an Issue or Pull Request will be automatically converted into a link.

 I don't quite get what this means.
 Maybe it'll soon be clearer as I get used to GitHub.